aqjune/mlir-tv/tests/cases/README.md

 `// VERIFY-INCORRECT` : check if the transformation is indeed wrong

 ## And some more
 Each `.src.mlir` file must include the command used to create the pair `.tgt.mlir` file.
 For now they are written in the first-line comment.
 The `iree-opt` flag sometimes isn't identical to the pass name, so reproducing the src-tgt pair becomes troublesome.
 Including the flag(command) will be very much appreciated for this reason ;)
+When implementing a negative test case by modifying valid `tgt.mlir`, the diff must be annotated with comments.

 ## Reference
 https://github.com/aqjune/iree-tv/issues/13